Featured Book: 100 Easy-to-Grow Native Plants for Canadian GardensVitality Magazine March 1, 2017

 This perennial favourite of Canadian gardeners is now back in print with a revised introduction, updated botanical names, new information on how to support native pollinators, as well as an updated section on native plant societies.

 Lorraine Johnson was the president of the North American Native Plant Society and is the author of numerous books on gardening and environmental issues, including The New Ontario Naturalized Garden (Whitecap, 2001), The Gardener’s Manifesto (Penguin Canada, 2003) and City Farmer: Adventures in Urban Food Growing (Greystone, 2010).
-She is currently based in Toronto, Ontario.
+She is currently based in Toronto, Ont.